DaveBenham/VenomModules/README.md

 ### M (VCA Mode) button
 This color coded switch establishes the VCA mode

-- dark gray (default) = Unipolar (2 quadrant) with Level CV input clamped to 0 to 10.
+- dark gray (default) = Unipolar 0-10V clipped CV (2 quadrant)
-- white = Bipolar (4 quadrant) with Level CV input unconstrained, such that the effective gain is also unconstrained.
-This is the mode used for ring modulation.
+- white = Bipolar +/- 10V unclipped CV (4 quadrant)
+- dark blue = Unipolar 0-5V clipped CV (2 quadrant)
+- green = Bipolar +/- 5V unclipped CV (4 quadrant)

+When using 0-5V or +/- 5V, the CV input is amplified x2 to get better exponential or logarithmic shaping.
+This makes the +/- 5V mode ideal for ring modulation because +/- 5V bipolar modulator and carrier inputs will result in +/- 5V bipolar output.

 ### C (Output Clipping) button
 This color coded switch establishes how the output is clipped